PayneLabs/camaleon-docker/README.md

 ## Acknowledgments

-* [rails-on-docker](https://github.com/neckhair/rails-on-docker) - Used his docker setup to build this one.
-Very helpful!
 * [camaleon_cms](https://github.com/owen2345/camaleon-cms) - The actual Camaleon repository.
 * [nginx-proxy](https://github.com/jwilder/nginx-proxy) - The proxy container that was used in rails-on-docker example and that is used in this project.